Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 SAUSAGE: Polish sausage, kielbasa, smoked turkey sausage, chicken sausage, andouille sausage, or chorizo can be used instead of smoked sausage in this easy recipe.

-VEGETABLES: You can also add Brussel sprouts, carrot sticks, or sweet potatoes to this vegetable and sausage recipe.
+VEGETABLES: You can also add Brussels sprouts, carrot sticks, or sweet potatoes to this vegetable and sausage recipe.

 SPICE: To make your dish a bit spicier, add red pepper flakes when you are tossing the vegetables and sausage with the other spices.